 A naturally talented dancer, Eva has been extensively trained in classical music and Hungarian folk and Gipsy dances.
 She brings a passionate and impeccable interpretation of Middle Eastern music to her bellydance performing and teaching.
 Inspirational teacher, well established in South West London, she teaches all levels from beginners to professionals and performs at a variety of venues including festivals, theatres and corporate events.
-Artistic director and choreographer of the Spirit of the Orient Dance, which has been created to promote the dance all over the UK.
+Artistic director and choreographer of the Spirit of the Orient , which has been created to promote the dance all over the UK.
 Creator and Director of the Art of Belly Dance Academy, co-founder of the Silk Route Arabian Cabaret monthly show.
-She has her own bellydance agency and she has produced an educational DVD - Belly Dance for Beginners and Improvers - which is available from the webshop.In 2011 she and her students produced a unique theatrical performance STORIES OF EVE - AN EVENING OF DANCE AND POETRY.
-The DVD is available from the webshop.
+She has her own bellydance agency and she has produced an educational DVD - Belly Dance for Beginners and Improvers - which is available from the webshop.
+She and her students regularly produce theatrical performances like Stories of Eve - an evening of Dance and Poetry and Cafe Casablanca.

 Arabic theme can be arranged for parties, weddings and corporate events.
 She regularly performs and teaches abroad.

 My mottos: When you dance, you share your inner self with your audience.
 Bellydance is an art form as well as entertainment.
 It belongs to everyone - you can learn it at any age.
 In my performances and my teaching I will always give the best of myself.